CogentRoleplayCommunity/FogentRoleplay/README.md

 Runecraft scholars have traced the origin of this axe to the first Fellkin who began harvesting the great iron woods of Redguard.
 Needing a tool that was both capable of felling the great iron woods and fending back the monstrous Lechens that roamed the forest, this weapon was forged.

+Splinter:

+Any weapon dice added to a combat roll are considered automatic wins when attacking a plant based creature (Leshens, Nature Dragons) or wooden structures.

 #### Monkey Staff

-Extentable Weapon:

-This weapon can shrink to the size of a small weapon, extend up to reach weapon, aswell as any size inbetween.

-Desc:

 "Monkey see, Monkey do" - Arinoth the Enlightened

 A staff from the Jungles of Leodelphia.
 This is all that remains of Arinoth the Enlightened's home.

+Extentable Weapon:

+This weapon can shrink to the size of a small weapon, extend up to reach weapon, aswell as any size inbetween.

 #### Talon - Replica

-Desc:

 Quality shortsword taken from the Despereaux armories by Luzca Despereaux.
 Made to emulate the Talon short sword, a Despereaux family heirloom.

 #### Fang - Replica

-Desc:

 Quality karambit knife taken from the Despereaux armories by Luzca Despereaux.
 Made to emulate the Fang karambit knife, a Despereaux family heirloom.